wroscoe/notebook/_posts/2019-10-16-Economy_prediction_v0.md

 ---
 toc: false
-description: My first macro economic prediction.
+description: Boomers consume sell assets and cause massive money printing.
 categories: [economy, bitcoin, stocks]
 ---
-# My prediction for the world economy.
+# My prediction for the world economy (Oct 2019).

 As an effort to hold my responsible for thinking rationally I'm publishing my prediction for the overall trend of the global economy.
 I know very little about economics so please don't use this as investment advice.